AI Control Architecture

 Governance Standards

-Neural Method focuses on core institutional outcomes to ensure every AI action aligns with organizational authority and professional risk standards.
+Neural Method focuses on core enterprise outcomes to ensure every AI action aligns with organizational authority and professional risk standards.

 Principal Authority

-Establishes the identity and institutional role of the AI agent and its human sponsor.
+Establishes the identity and defined role of the AI agent and its human sponsor.

 Policy Alignment